 Every dog is unique and holds a special place in your heart and I understand that perfectly.
 That’s why I have specialized training sessions that focus on devising the best plan to train your dog, keeping in mind the nature and habits of your dog.
 Every dog breed is different with different drives and motivation as is every individual dog.

-For more information on the Route 66 Rottweiler Klub Basic Obedience Dog Training please call 815-844-6283 anytime between 8 am and 8 pm.
+For more information on the Route 66 Rottweiler Klub Basic Obedience Dog Training read more about our CGC training and testing or call 815-844-6283 anytime between 8 am and 8 pm.